Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

 Start off your first day in Turin right by having a VBT representative greet you at the airport.
-A complimentary car service will whisk you to your centrally located 5-star hotel.
+A complimentary car service will whisk you to your centrally located five-star hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

 Today's Ride Choices

-Afternoon: Warm-up — 11 km (7 miles)
+Afternoon: Warm-Up Ride — 12 km (8 miles)

 What to Expect:

-Cumulative Distance Range: 11 km (7 miles)
+Cumulative Distance Range: 12 km (8 miles)

 Included Meals: Breakfast, Dinner